CycloneDX/cyclonedx-rust-cargo/cyclonedx-bom/tests/README.md

 FILENAME="xvalid_sbom-${SBOM_VERSION}_trivy-${TRIVY_VERSION}_${PRODUCT}-${PRODUCT_VERSION}.cdx.json"
 TRIVY_BIN="./trivy"

-# Set used scanners / checks explicitely
+# Set used scanners / checks explicitly
 # Note: 'vuln' is required to scan for vulnerabilities when using the CycloneDX format

 # Including 0.36.1 this option is used: